 - Name your key descriptively, so you know what application uses that key.

 If you're worried that an API key has been compromised, or you no longer use the integration that was accessing your account through a particular API key, you can disable that API key.
-Follow the steps below to disable the API key.
+To disable the API key, follow these steps.

 - Find the API key you want to disable, and toggle the slider in the Status column for that API key.